mjordan/islandora_riprap/README.md

 ## Introduction

-A Drupal 8 module to provide node-level reports using data from the [Riprap](https://github.com/mjordan/riprap) fixity microservice.
+A Drupal 8 module to provide node-level and repository-level reports using data from the [Riprap](https://github.com/mjordan/riprap) fixity microservice.

 ## Overview

+This module provides the following:

-Currently under development.
-So far, adds a "Fixity auditing" field to the "Media" tab (which is actually the output of the "Manage Media" view provided by the Islandora module) showing Fedora URLs for Media associated with the node.
+* A "Fixity auditing" field to the "Media" tab (which is actually the output of the "Manage Media" view provided by the Islandora module) showing Fedora URLs for Media associated with the node.
 Each URL is color coded to indicate whether or not any fixit events have failed, with a link to a full report of the events.
+* A "Failed Fixity Check Events" report that show the numbers of failed events by month.
+* While running in "local" mode, the ability to execute Riprap from within Drupal's cron.

 ## Requirements